DillonBArevalo/smugglesAndSnuggles/README.md

 ## decisions that need to be made:

-1. victory/defeat screen
+1. victory/defeat screen - mockup
+  - have a function to communicate to the server and other player that the game is over. maybe run it on component unmount as well?
-2. back button
+2. back button - over stack preview
 3. move potential (transparent overlay?)
-4. possible move notifier on stacked tiles
+4. possible move notifier on stacked tiles - cards shrink

 ## next steps